msaunby/an-alarm-clock/README.md

 ## Purpose of the alarm clock project

-There are plenty of perfectly good alarm clocks, the world doesn't need any more.
+There are plenty of perfectly good alarm clocks, the world probably doesn't need any new designs.
+However, the concept of the alarm clock is a useful design exercise.

 ### Hello, world!